How to Leave the United States and Where to Go Next: 5 Easy Steps

 4. Residence Permit

-Now that we’ve talked about your finances, assets, and business, and how to handle them in the events of leaving the US, let’s talk about where will you be living and more importantly, how.
+Now that we’ve talked about your finances, assets and business, and how to handle them in the events of leaving the US, let’s talk about where you will be living and more importantly, how.

-That’s where the residence permit comes in.
+That’s where a residence permit comes in.

 Here, it’s important to note that you have to periodically renew a residence permit, and it does not necessarily allow you the status of a permanent resident unless you’ve lived in the country for a certain number of years.